What provisioned macaque populations in Indonesia suggest about UBI

 Finland's 2017–2018 experiment was the first statutory nationwide basic income RCT.
 Two thousand unemployed recipients received €560 monthly with no conditions, compared to 173,000 controls (Kangas et al., 2019).

-Employment effects were modest in response - about six additional days of work per year by the second year.
-But wellbeing effects were substantial and consistent: life satisfaction rose from 6.8 to 7.3 on a 10-point scale, trust in institutions increased, and recipients showed significantly lower depression, loneliness, and mental strain (Kangas et al., 2020).
+Employment effects were modest in response, resulting in about six additional days of work per year by the second year.
+But wellbeing effects were substantial and consistent.
+Life satisfaction rose from 6.8 to 7.3 on a 10-point scale, trust in institutions increased, and recipients showed significantly lower depression, loneliness, and mental strain (Kangas et al., 2020).

 The Finnish government, hoping for dramatic employment gains, interpreted modest effects as failure and didn't extend the program.
 Whether improved wellbeing constitutes success depends on what you're measuring.